Ian is an avid sneakerhead and streetwear enthusiast who experiments with his style, so you don't have to.

 Well, maybe design processes and environmentalism aren't your biggest concern, but a major component to fast fashion is how inexpensive it is.
 How is all this clothing so inexpensive, though?
 The answer is slave labor.
 A pair of jeans can be made in India for 92 cents, which includes wages and safety measures for workers.

 Sweatshops in fashion are no secret, and it's even a joke for certain people about how common sweatshops are in the fashion industry.
-However, conditions are so much more worse than many may think.
+However, conditions are so much worse than many may think.
 The workforce, which is disproportionately female, gets almost no workers' rights, including no maternity leave or paid sick leave.
 This means that the largely uninsured and underpaid workforce is constantly working for little to no pay in developing countries such as India and parts of Africa.

-But it gets much worse, as the safety standards for these workers are also often unaccounted for and lacking in any real consideration.
+It gets much worse, as the safety standards for these workers are also often unaccounted for and lacking in any real consideration.
 In 2014, in Bangladesh, the Rana Plaza factory collapsed, killing 1,134 people and injuring about 2,500 more.
-While the factory collapse was a disproportionate tragedy, smaller collapses and fires are not uncommon in these factories, and death and injury is common.
+While the factory collapse was a disproportionate tragedy, smaller collapses and fires are not uncommon in these factories.
+As a result, death and injury occur regularly.
 Workers are seen as disposable, and they work for pennies an hour, only to make garments that are more disposable.

 What Can We Do?

-So fast fashion sucks, yeah.
-But what can the average person do to alleviate the stresses that fast fashion causes to the environment and human rights?
+Fast fashion sucks, but what can the average person do to alleviate the stresses that fast fashion causes to the environment and human rights?
 Well, there are several things to do to help.